dudecole/controller_audit/docs/README.md

 ## Running

 To run this source locally, you will need to make sure the requirments are met first.
-They are here as follows:
+They are as follows:

 ### Run Locally